Funeral Costs

 • Rituals: Specific items like incense, fruit offerings, and flowers are required.
 For a detailed look at specific timing, see our guide on 49 Days Buddhist Mourning.

-Regardless of faith, certain components dominate the final bill.
-Here is what you can expect in the current market:
+Regardless of faith, a few components dominate the final bill.
+Here is roughly what to expect:

 • Embalming ($500–$1,200): Forbidden in Islam and Orthodox Judaism; optional in many Eastern traditions.
 It is rarely a legal requirement for immediate burial.